albill/albill.github.com/_posts/2004-12-08-advice-from-patrul-rinpoche.markdown

 ---
+author: admin
+date: '2004-12-08 00:15:26'
 layout: post
+slug: advice-from-patrul-rinpoche
+status: publish
 title: Advice from Patrul Rinpoche
-published: true
-meta: {}

-tags:
+wordpress_id: '316'
+categories:
 - Spirituality
-type: post
-status: publish
 ---
 <p>Patrul Rinpoche was a great Dzogchen master of the 19th century in Tibet and he wrote this bit of advice for himself, which is amusing in its humility as well as pithy advice.</p>
 <h2>Advice from Me to Myself </h2>